mtimofiiv/blog.fiiv.io/_posts/2014-05-27-my-frosted-tips-attacked-by-crows.markdown

 Eventually I reached the door to my apartment building, and with it, a certain safety.

-For almost ten years I told this story like a grizzled vet from a war long ago tells tales of surviving a raid by “Charlie”.
+For almost ten years I told this story like a grizzled vet from a war long ago tells tales of surviving a raid by "Charlie".
 And then, today, it happened to my girlfriend.
 I laughed out loud as hard as only someone who has lived it can appreciate.

 So here, a picture of me with my stupid, stupid Backstreet Boys hair.
 Enjoy this reward for reading about this ridiculous story.